Ancient-Wisdom.Co.Uk

 Thom noted that the natural features in the surrounding landscape seemed to serve as distant markers for the rising and setting of the moon.
 A sightline to the cliffs of Hellia on Hoy, for example, seemed to mark the minor southern setting of the moon, while a notch on Mid Hill, to the south-east, defined the minor southern moonrise.
 (6)

-The Orkneys' 'complex' is approximately 1.5° lower in latitude than the Shetlands, so the the moon would have still appeared to be partially circumpolar.
-Even today, Callanish on the Hebrides (58° N), still shows a similar effect with the Southern standstill.
+The Orkneys' 'complex' is approximately 1.5� lower in latitude than the Shetlands, so the the moon would have still appeared to be partially circumpolar.
+Even today, Callanish on the Hebrides (58� N), still shows a similar effect with the Southern standstill.

 (More about the Orkneys complex)

-(Map of the Avebury Complex)
+(Map of the Extended Salisbury Complex)

-Windmill Hill Henge and West Kennet both gave radiocarbon dates of around 3,500 BC.
-Avebury followed at around 3,000 BC, and the first phase of Silbury Hill a couple of hundred years later at around 2,750 ±95 BC.
-The significance of the location lies in its latitude, (51° 25' 40'' N, both 1/7th the circumference of a circle and 4/7th's of 90°).
-Although Stonehenge is not directly included in this complex, the two are separated by exactly 1/4 of a degree of latitude.
-Avebury was clearly an important part of the prehistoric landscape and it is no surprise to find that it is also associated to Glastonbury, Stonehenge, and other significant prehistoric sites both geometrically and geodetically.
+The area Windmill Hill Henge, West Kennet and the Stonehenge Cursus all gave radiocarbon dates of around 3,500 BC.
+Avebury began at around 3,000 BC, and the first phase of Silbury Hill came a couple of hundred years later at around 2,750 �95 BC.
+The significance of the location lies in its latitude, (51� 25' 40'' N, both 1/7th the circumference of a circle and 4/7th's of 90�).
+The monuments around Avebury can be viewed as the Northern part of a super complex which includes Stonehenge, Durrington Walls, Woodhenge and the Cursus.

 The Boyne Valley complex, Ireland.
 (Includes: Newgrange, Knowth, Dowth)